puli/composer-plugin/README.md

 "alpha" modifier, because Composer only installs stable dependencies by default.

-Note that you don't necessarily need to require the plugin if you want to support Puli in your package (as explained in the next section).
+If you develop a reusable library, you don't necessarily need to require the plugin if you want to support Puli (as explained in the next section).
 Just add the relevant entries to composer.json and let the end user require the plugin.

 Mapping Resources
 -----------------